Motion detection by starburst amacrine cell dendrites

 How are neural circuits assembled to perform specific computations?
 An excellent model system to address this question is the mammalian retina, where a diverse set of neural circuits are wired with remarkable precision and intricacy to extract ethologically relevant features such as color, contrast and motion from the visual scene.
-Each retinal circuit utilizes distinct neuronal types and conveys the processed visual information to higher brain by a specific type of retinal ganglion cells.
+Each retinal circuit utilizes distinct sets of neuronal cell types and conveys the processed visual information to higher brain center(s) by a specific type of retinal ganglion cells.

-We are interested in the synaptic and circuit basis of neural computation in the retina.
-Our current research is focused on understanding the developmental and adult patterns of synaptic connections underlying the retinal circuits, and determining how synaptic, dendritic and circuit mechanisms impact visual processing.
-We leverage the increasing repertoire of genetic tools that label specific retinal neuron types to target the synapses of interest, and characterize the maturation and function of these synapses using a combination of techniques including multiphoton microscopy, optogenetics, visual stimulation, electrophysiology calcium imaging and molecular biology.
-These studies will provide insight into the neural mechanisms of visual processing in the retina, and also have broader implications in the fundamental questions of synapse development and organization in the CNS.
+We are interested in the synaptic and circuit basis of neural computations in the retina.
+Our current research is focused on understanding the developmental and adult patterns of synaptic connections underlying visual motion detection.
+We perform functional neural circuit analysis by leveraging the increasing repertoire of experimental and computational tools to target and manipulate the activation of specific circuit components.
+Our studies aim to provide insights into the neural mechanisms of sensory processing, and also have broader implications in the fundamental questions of synapse development and organization in the CNS.